-by this project, involving at least one list on the following pages. □Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐Biological Resources ☐ Cultural Resources □ Energy □Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance DETERMINATION: (To be completed by the Lead Agency) On the basis of this initial evaluation: I find that the proposed project COULD NOT have a significant effect on the environment NEGATIVE DECLARATION will be prepared.
-I find that although the proposed project could have a significant effect on the environment, not be a significant effect in this case because revisions in the project have been made by or by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the environment ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant effect on the environment, but at least one effect 1) has been addressed by measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that although the proposed project could have a significant effect on the environment, be potentially significant effects (a) have been analyzed adequately in an earlier EIR or N DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated put that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures imposed upon the proposed project, nothing further is required.
-Signature on file Prepared by December 8, Date 2021
+ENTIALLY AFFECTED: ed below would be potentially affected icant Impact" as indicated by the checkl □Aesthetics ☐ Agriculture & Forestry Resources ☐ Air Quality ☐Biological Resources ☐ Cultural Resources □ Energy □Geology / Soils ☐ Greenhouse Gas Emissions ☐ Hazards & Hazardous Materials ☐ Hydrology / Water Quality ☐ Land Use / Planning ☐ Mineral Resources □ Noise ☐ Population / Housing ☐ Public Services ☐ Recreation ☐ Transportation ☐ Tribal Cultural Resources ☐ Utilities / Service Systems ☐ Wildfire ☐ Mandatory Findings of Significance I find that although the p not be a significant effect by the project proponent I find that the proposed ENVIRONMENTAL IMPACE I find that the proposed unless mitigated" impact an earlier document pursue measures based on the exercise REPORT is required, but I find that although the proposed in the proposed in the exercise of the exercise of the proposed in the on: I project COULD NOT have a significant of the project could have a significant in this case because revisions in the project NEGATIVE DECLARATION of the project MAY have a significant of the project MAY have a signific at effect on the environment, there will roject have been made by or agreed to DN will be prepared. effect on the environment, and an eart impact" or "potentially significant ect 1) has been adequately analyzed in 12) has been addressed by mitigation sheets.
+An ENVIRONMENTAL IMPACT ain to be addressed. effect on the environment, because all tely in an earlier EIR or NEGATIVE been avoided or mitigated pursuant to Signature on file Prepared by December 8, 2 2021